clarahoffmann/NumericalDifferentiation/Error_Trade_Off/ReadMe.md

-# The Dilemma of Choosing a Step-size in Finite Difference Methods
+# The Dilemma of Choosing a Step-Size in Finite Difference Methods